mojaloop/mojaloop-specification/README.md

 This document:
 - Defines an asynchronous REST binding of the logical API introduced in Generic Transaction Patterns.
 - Adds to and builds on the information provided in Open API for FSP Interoperability Specification.
 The contents of the Specification are listed in Section **Open API for FSP Interoperability Specification**.

+## Central Ledger API

+[This document](https://github.com/mojaloop/mojaloop-specification/blob/master/admin-api/admin-api-specification-v1.0.md) introduces and describes the **Central Ledger API**.
+The purpose of the API is to enable Hub Operators to manage admin processes around:

+- creating/activating/deactivating participants in the Hub
+- adding and updating participant endpoint information
+- managing participant accounts, limits, and positions
+- creating Hub accounts
+- performing Funds In and Funds Out operations
+- creating/updating/viewing settlement models
+- retrieving transfer details

 ## Scheme Rules
 [This document](https://github.com/mojaloop/mojaloop-specification/blob/master/fspiop-api/documents/Scheme%20Rules.md) defines scheme rules for Open API for FSP Interoperability (hereafter cited as the API) in three categories.